roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 ```

 As seen in the example above,
-you can configure the `auto` preset to:
+you can configure the `auto` snapshot strategy to:

 - Enable/disable auto snapshot for all tests with `auto: true/false`,
 - Perform some actions before the snapshot is taken,
 - Skip certain snapshots for specific tests by returning `false` in the function,
-- Take snapshots for different themes by providing an object.
+- Take snapshots for different themes or scenarios by providing an object.

 ### Customizing snapshot path